trinaisartsy/github.io/_posts/2018-03-28-What-To-Do-When-You-Lose-Your-Domain.markdown

 ## Don't put all your eggs in one basket. #

 This is especially relevant for building communities around your work.
 Have Twitter, Facebook, Youtube, Instagram, ect. accounts set up and running so you can always communicate with your fans, even during the dark times like a domain name transfer.
 And try to keep your brand as consistent as possible- having the same names and logos for all your social media helps

-Also, redirect links are your friend.
-If you can get your old website links to redirect to your new website, all might not be lost.
-It really depends on what platform you're using if this will work or not.

 ## Make sure the domain info is in YOUR name this time. #